paul-nelson-baker/ball-clock-simulator/readme.md

 For requirements refer to the [PDF](Rakuten-BallClockAssignment.pdf).
 I had never heard of a Ball Clock before this, I found [this video](https://youtu.be/F7K6GIBWPQw) helpful to understanding what a Ball Clock was and how it worked.

 ## Executing the main application
-There are two things that can be done.
-- Unit Tests can be executed
-- The Console application can be run

-To do either of these things, respectfully, you can run the convenience scripts provided:
+You can run the convenience scripts provided:
 - `test-tdd.sh`
+    - This will run unit tests for the codebase
 - `run-cli-simulation.sh`
+    - This will start the interactive application

 ![alt Application running in terminal](images/main-app.jpg)